4 The Hole Argument and Some Extensions 38

 Now we are ready to return to the question of automorphism groups for general relativistic theories.
 The

-action of the stabilizer of on the tangent space at each point
+on the tangent space at each point

 of